Jeremy Bullins

-Jeremy D. Bullins is an American NASCAR crew chief who works for Team Penske as the crew chief for Austin Cindric's No. 2 Ford Mustang in the NASCAR Cup Series.
+Jeremiah Dallas Bullins (born May 8, 1977) is an American NASCAR crew chief who works for RFK Racing as the crew chief of their No. 6 Ford Mustang Dark Horse driven by Brad Keselowski in the NASCAR Cup Series.

-Bullins has worked for Penske since 2012.
-During his time there, he was Ryan Blaney's crew chief from 2015 to 2019 in the Cup Series, both with the No. 21 Wood Brothers Racing team and on Penske's No. 12 car.
-He won the 2022 Daytona 500 with Austin Cindric.
+Prior to crew chiefing in the Cup Series, Bullins crew chiefed for Team Penske in what is now the NASCAR Xfinity Series from 2012 to 2014.
+He previously worked for Wood Brothers Racing from 2015 to 2017, crew chiefing Ryan Blaney in the Cup Series part-time the first year and full-time the next two years before the two of them moved to Penske (which WBR has an alliance with) on their No. 12 car when the team expanded to three full-time Cup Series cars.
+He then moved to Penske's No. 2 car in 2020, crew chiefing Brad Keselowski that year (finishing 2nd in the final standings) and in 2021, and continued to crew chief the No. 2 car when Austin Cindric became the driver in 2022.
+In their first race together, they won the 2022 Daytona 500.
+Then he went back to the Wood Brothers in 2023 to crew chief the No. 21 car with Harrison Burton until late in the 2024 season when he announced his departure from the team.

-Career
+Racing career

 1999–2011: Pre-Penske years

 After graduating college, Bullins began his career in NASCAR with Wood Brothers Racing in October 1999, whose No. 21 car was driven at the time by Elliott Sadler.
 After his time with the Wood Brothers, he would work in the Busch Series (later Nationwide) for ST Motorsports, which is now JTG Daugherty Racing.
 He would later leave that team for Robert Yates Racing.
 Before the 2005 season, Bullins joined Richard Childress Racing.
 During his time there, he worked as the engineer for Kevin Harvick and Clint Bowyer, and with those two drivers, he racked up a total of nine wins.